The conference facilities are also opened up to allow for workshops.

 Timings & Location: 10.30-16.30 on Friday 2nd November in Conference room 4/5

 Details: Several regions around the UK coast have been identified as having a significant tidal stream resource for commercial exploitation.
-Data collection in these highly energetic areas are inherently difficult to work in, with high tidal flows - sometimes combined with high wave exposure - demanding the necessity for specialist vessels, equipment and detailed local knowledge being basic requirements.
+These highly energetic areas with high tidal flows – often combined with high wave exposure – make data collection incredibly challenging.
+Specialist vessels and equipment, and detailed local knowledge, are a necessity.
+Typically, data are required for resource assessment, turbine power testing, array optimisation, and to assess the impact on the marine environment.
 This workshop is centred on the challenges and best practices of working at high energy sites, and is aimed at a broad range of stakeholders, including technicians, marine renewable energy technology developers, scientific equipment companies, scientists and academics alike.
 Please contact Rory in the first instance if you are interested in attending this workshop.
 Download flier here.

 MEDIN Data management standards and guidelines workshop

 Timings & Location: 09.30-16.30 on Friday 2nd November in Conference room 8

 Details: MEDIN workshops help attendees improve their knowledge and skills in marine data managemet, through training on resources such as the MEDIN Discovery Metadata Standard and the MEDIN data guidelines.
 The MEDIN Discovery Metadata Standard allows users to generate information about their datasets and upload them to an online portal in a standardised format compatible with GEMINI, INSPIRE and ISO so that data can be located online.
 The MEDIN Data Guidelines provide a structure for collection of information about sampled data so that it can be interpreted by others in the future without recourse to the data originators.
 Further information on MEDIN workshops is avalable here.